sforstephan/ssc24/sensitivity_analysis.md

 ## Data and implementation<a id="vbsa-implementation"></a>

-The [sensitivity.csv](sensitivity.csv) file contains the simulated data used for conducting a variance-based sensitivity analysis, with the analysis script available in [sensitivity.py](sensitivity.py).
+The [sensitivity.csv](datasets/sensitivity.csv.zip) file contains the simulated data used for conducting a variance-based sensitivity analysis, with the analysis script available in [sensitivity.py](datasets/sensitivity.csv.zip). [sensitivity.py](datasets/sensitivity.csv.zip) is a zipped file, please download and unzip it to see the contents.

 This file's data organization is as follows: Each row pertains to an individual simulation run, with columns named "matrix", "coordination", "incentive", and "correlation" detailing the parameters configured for that particular simulation run.
-The mapping between the agent-based model's [parameters](#vbsa-parameter-table) and the ccodes used in [sensitivity.csv](sensitivity.csv) is detailed [here](#vbsa-mapping).
+The mapping between the agent-based model's [parameters](#vbsa-parameter-table) and the ccodes used in [sensitivity.csv](datasets/sensitivity.csv.zip) is detailed [here](#vbsa-mapping).
 The "fitness" column captures the mean performance (across all timesteps) for each simulation run.

 The analysis leveraged the SALib library [[6]](#6) to generate 2^14 distinct parameter combinations.
-Data for the analysis was then sampled from [sensitivity.csv](sensitivity.csv).
+Data for the analysis was then sampled from [sensitivity.csv](datasets/sensitivity.csv.zip).
 Using this data, functions from the SALib library were used to compute the first-order and total-effect Sobol indices.

+To perform the analysis, run the script [sensitivity_analysis.py](analysis_scripts/sensitivity_analysis.py).
+This script reads the dataset from [sensitivity.csv](datasets/sensitivity.csv.zip) and performs a variance-based sensitivity analysis.
+The first-order and total effect Sobol indices are displayed in the terminal window.
+Additionally, the script generates a plot of these indices and saves it as sobol_indices.jpg.

 ## Parameter settings<a id="vbsa-parameters"></a>